-I’m here to help you and your loved ones navigate health challenges .
-This may involve acute and chronic illness, pain, disability, health anxiety, depression, medical trauma and accessing health and social services.
+I’m here to help you and the people in your life navigate health challenges – both new and existing.
+This may involve acute (sudden) or chronic (long-term) illness, pain, disability, health anxiety, depression, medical trauma and accessing health and social services.

-Below are just a few areas I can support you with:
+These are just some of the areas I can support you with: